-PrerequisitesYou should have a ssh terminal on your PC.
-For linux and mac users simply use terminal and for mac users download "Putty".
-It is recomented to take a look on the "Basic linux command" tutorial
+You should have an ssh terminal on your PC.
+For Linux and mac users simply use the terminal and for mac users download "Putty".
+It is recommended to take a look at the "Basic Linux command" tutorial

 Login to Azure portal using your username and password.
-Now you will enter into azure console for managing all your running instances.
-Lets first create our VM.
+Now you will enter into an azure console for managing all your running instances.
+Let's first create our VM.
 Click on the new icon on the top left, then select Virtual Machine.
-Normaly popular VM images will be displayed there.
+Normally popular VM images will be displayed there.
 If you don't see the Ubuntu 16.04 click on the "see all" icon.

-Give the name, username and password for the server, in the respective fields. you can either choose a password based authenication or using ssh key.
-For more details about it read this article For generating ssh key use keygen on terminal for mac and linux users or putty keygen for windows users.
-In the resource group you can choose any of the existing one or you can create one.
+Give the name, username, and password for the server, in the respective fields. you can either choose a password based authentication or use ssh key.
+For more details about it read this article For generating ssh key use keygen on a terminal for mac and Linux users or putty keygen for windows users.
+In the resource group, you can choose any of the existing one or you can create one.
 For keeping all simple I am choosing an existing one. same for the storage.
-In the location You can choose any of the avilable location.
-But note that the usage charges will be diffrent for each locations.
+In the location, You can choose any of the available location.
+But note that the usage charges will be different for each location.
 While choosing this make it closer to your or you target geographical location.
 Then click OK

 Final Step is to verify the configuration

 So we discuss deploying Linux server on Microsoft azure.
 Comment your questions and doubts bellow.
 Hope This tutorial is helpful for you...